-Route4Me’s Dynamic Service Times Advanced Constraint makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
+Route4Me’s Route Planning with Service Times makes it much easier for you to account for the time your team has to spend on servicing each stop of every route.
 For example, you run a food delivery business that requires visiting 10 customers per one route, and you calculated that just driving the route takes around 1 hour.
-In reality, you have to find a parking spot for your vehicle, unload the cargo, get on a particular floor of the customer’s building, and so on.
-If servicing each client takes around 15 minutes, then the total route time will increase to 3.5 hours which is significantly higher than just 1 hour of driving.
-Often some customers require more service time than others and then calculating the total time it takes to finish the route gets even more complicated.
-With the Dynamic Service Times constraint, you are able to define the same or different service times for every stop on your routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
-With the properly calculated service times, you can make your operations more streamlined and efficient while saving time, improving customer satisfaction, and making more money.
+In reality, you have to find a parking spot for your delivery van or truck, unload the ordered packages, get on a particular floor of the customer’s building, and so on.
+If servicing each client takes around 15 minutes, then the total route duration will increase to 3.5 hours which is significantly higher than just 1 hour of driving.
+Often, some customers require more service time than others and then calculating the total time it takes to finish the route gets even more complicated.
+With the Service Times parameter, you are able to define the same or different service times for each route stop on your planned multi stop routes and the system will automatically compute the total route time, providing more realistic and precise time figures for completing the route.
+With Route4Me’s Route Planning with Service Times and properly calculated delivery dwell times for each route stop, you can streamline your logistics operations while saving time, improving customer satisfaction, and making more money.

 After that, adjust the following route optimization settings:

 - Go to the Optimization tab;

 - Select Multiple Drivers Route optimization type so that the system can automatically plan and optimize more than one route if needed;

 - Choose where to end the route(s) after the last stop is visited and serviced.

 NOTE: Selecting the Multiple Drivers Route optimization is recommended but optional.
 If you want to plan a Single Driver Route, select the corresponding optimization type.